 “I proclaim to all the Muslims, Christians, Hindus, and Aryas, that I have no enemy in the world.
 I love human beings with the love that a compassionate mother has for her children and even more so.
 I am the enemy only of the false doctrines which slay the truth.
 Human sympathy is my duty, and discarding falsehood, idolatry, every type of misconduct and wrongdoing, injustice, and immorality, is my principle.”[1]

-He reiterated the same in his final message of peace, the Promised Messiahas wrote:
+He reiterated this sentiment in his final message of peace.
+The Promised Messiahas wrote:

 “As for us, we never use indecent language with regard to the Prophets of other peoples.
 In fact, we believe that for all the Prophets who have come to different peoples of the world and have been accepted by millions of people in all parts of the world, and love for them and their greatness has been firmly established in any one part of the world, and further that this state of devotion and love for them has endured the test of time, is evidence enough of their truthfulness.
 Had they not been from God, they could not have been accepted on such a wide scale by millions upon millions of hearts.
 God does not bestow such honour upon those whom He favours not.
 If an imposter aspires to occupy their position, he is soon brought to ruin.”[2]

-He further proposed that if the Hindu especially the Arya Samajists accept our Prophet, (may peace and blessings of Allah be upon him) to be a true Prophet of God and in future agree to refrain from contempt and slander then he and his community will be the first to sign the following treaty.
+Furthermore, he put forth a proposition that if the Hindus, particularly the Arya Samajists, were to acknowledge our Prophet (may peace and blessings of Allah be upon him) as a genuine Prophet of God and commit to refraining from derogation and defamation in the future, he and his community would be the first to endorse the following treaty.

 “We, the members of the Ahmadiyyah Jama‘at, will testify to the truth of the origin of the Vedas, and will speak of the Vedas and their Rishis with respect and love, and if we do not honour our part of the contract, we will be liable to pay a fine of not less than three hundred thousand rupees to the Hindu community.”[3]